Jacqueline-Esbri/Surfs_Up/README.md

 ![stations.PNG](Resources/stations.png)

-## Summary
+## Additional Analysis

-For the purpose of this assignment, additional queries were performed to gather more weather data for specific dates in the months of December, based on peak tourism season (12-25 to 12-31) in 2016 .
+Additional queries were performed to gather more weather data for specific dates in the months of December, based on peak tourism season (12-25 to 12-31) in 2016 .
 The daily normal temperatures recorded from this time frame showed minimum  temperature of 60˚, average 71.75˚, and max 79˚.

 An additional query was designed to retrieve the last 12 months of precipitation data from the 12-24-2016 and above mentioned time frame.
 The results showed higher precipitation levels during the summer months versus December.
 Lastly, temperatures were calculated from filtered dates for the month of June in 2017.
 The findings showed a low temperature of 71˚, average 77˚, and high of 83˚.

-In conclusion, the entire weather exploratory analysis showed that Hawaii is seasonally warm all year round.

 ## Fig. 5